: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 PROPAGANDA TECHNIQUES

-ad hominem: common folk: guilt by association: labeling: red herring: slogan: whataboutism:
+cherry picking: common folk: guilt by association: innuendo: labeling: quote mining: red herring: slogan: straw man: whataboutism: